Skip to main content

 Intermediate

-To comprehend the of a faltering HPG axis, we must look at the specific roles testosterone and estrogen play in cellular energy regulation.
+To comprehend the metabolic consequences of a faltering HPG axis, we must look at the specific roles testosterone and estrogen play in cellular energy regulation.
 These hormones are powerful modulators of insulin sensitivity, body composition, and lipid metabolism.

 When their signals become weak or inconsistent due to chronic HPG dysfunction, the body’s ability to efficiently process glucose and store fat is fundamentally altered.
 This shift creates a cascade of interconnected problems that collectively define the metabolic syndrome, a condition that significantly elevates the risk for cardiovascular disease and type 2 diabetes.
 The process begins at the cellular level, long before it becomes apparent on a bathroom scale or in a blood test.